leocengia/SCI-repo/README.md

 > shirts, and long dresses, is not
 > allowed.

+**Agent-normalized template text**

+It is property policy that appropriate swimwear must be worn in the swimming pool.
+Any other clothing, including pants, t- shirts, and long dresses, is not allowed.

 **Important information**

 Ensure that pool is selected in the Pools module when using this template.
 Delete the types of clothing not permitted as needed per the request.

+<a id="template-108"></a>

 #### Template 108: Access to amenity by reservation only (pool/fitness center/spa facility/spa tub) (191)